Second Round's on Me

 Second Round's on Me is the second studio album by American rapper Obie Trice.
-It was released on July 28, 2006 via Shady/Interscope Records, making his second and final studio album for the label.
+It was released on August 15, 2006, via Shady/Interscope Records, making his second and final studio album for the label.
 Recording sessions took place at 54 Sound in Ferndale, Live Wire Studios in Sacramento, SickNotes Lab in Oak Park, Barmitzvah Hall Studios in Century City, The Hit Factory Criteria and Living Proof Studios.
 Production was handled by Eminem, J. R. Rotem, Akon, Emile, Swinga, Trell, Witt & Pep, with co-producer Riggs Morales and additional producer Luis Resto.
-It features guest appearances from Trey Songz, 50 Cent, Akon, Big Herk, Brick & Lace, Eminem, Nate Dogg and Trick Trick.
+It features guest appearances from Trey Songz, Jaguar Wright, 50 Cent, Akon, Big Herk, Brick & Lace, Eminem, Nate Dogg and Trick-Trick.

 In the United States, the album peaked at number 8 on the Billboard 200 and number 5 on the Top R&B/Hip Hop Albums charts with 74,000 copies sold in its first week.
 As of January 2016, the album has sold 240,000 units.
 Along with the singles, accompanying music videos were released for "Snitch", "Cry Now" and "Jamaican Girl".